open5e/open5e/source/monsters/tome-of-beasts/H/horakh.rst

 The deposited egg grows for 2 weeks before hatching.
 If the implanted victim is still alive, it loses 1d2 Constitution every 24 hours and has disadvantage on attack rolls and ability checks.
-After the first week, the victim is incapacitated and blinded.
+After the first week, the victim is :ref:`srd:incapacitated` and :ref:`srd:blinded`.
 When the egg hatches after 2 weeks, an immature horakh erupts from the victim’s head, causing 1d10 bludgeoning, 1d10 piercing, and 1d10 slashing damage.
-A lesser restoration spell can kill the egg during its incubation.
+A :ref:`srd:lesser-restoration` spell can kill the egg during its incubation.